 What keeps her from being a Purity Sue is her Sympathy for the Devil, a flaw which has her sympathising with the convicts whom the story actually revolves around, since she is clearly not The Protagonist, instead playing a supporting role.

 Bail Organa in Star Wars, Leia's adoptive father and Senator of the Republic.
 An unwavering supporter of the rights of the people and of the Jedi Order, Bail puts himself in danger multiple times during the rise of the Empire by either criticizing Palpatine's policies or aiding the Jedi.
 When Order 66 began, the safe thing to do was to stay as far away from the Jedi as possible.
-What Bail did was head straight for the spaceport and embark on a mission to find any Jedi who had survived, and then to help them however he could.
+What Bail did was head straight for the spaceport and embark on a mission to the Coruscant temple to find any Jedi who had survived, and then to help them however he could.
 It was because of his incorruptible moral fiber that he became an enemy of the Empire and it eventually led to all of Alderaan being destroyed.

-Peekay from The Power Of One.
+Peekay from The Power of One.
 He is distinguished by the traits of extreme generosity and a love for people of all types of races, but he rarely passes judgment on others.

-Scooby Doo, according to the live action movie.
+Scooby-Doo, according to the live action movie.
 It it for this specific reason the daemons go after him.

 Joe Friday in the 1987 movie version of Dragnet is incorruptible.
 His only vice is cigarettes, which he warns others against taking up.
 Although as for pureness, at the very end of the movie he does end up de-flowering The Virgin Connie Swail (consensually and respectfully).